 The appellant requests that the decision of the Examination Secretariat be reversed in its entirety.
-By letter of 7 February 2008 the appellant withdrew its original auxiliary request for oral proceedings and requests that a decision be given in writing.
+By letter of 6 February 2008 the appellant informed the Board that he would not be attending the oral proceedings and he requests that a decision be given in writing.